Apps for boatingThe best apps for finding harbours and anchorages

 boot/image_764c993b92f4ba7b2ab6efcef95a2554

-MarineTraffic is much more than a global chart for ship observation.
-The OnCourse app makes it possible to actively report your own position, whereby this data remains purely internet-based and therefore invisible to conventional VHF AIS receivers.
+MarineTraffic is much more than a global map for ship observation.
+The app allows you to actively report your own position and view the position of other ships.
+However, this data is purely internet-based and remains invisible to conventional VHF AIS receivers.
 While the basic functions are free of charge, only the starter subscription (€119.99 per year) unlocks advanced functions such as active collision avoidance (CPA/TCPA) with alarm function and route planning.
-This is complemented by an augmented reality (AR) mode that superimposes ship information directly onto the live camera image of the horizon.
+The functions are supplemented by an augmented reality (AR) mode, which superimposes ship information directly onto the live camera image of the horizon.

 • for iOS and Android